GreninjaBoy23D/Capstone-Respiretory/docs/charter.md

 - **Sessions:** Week 1 Creation, Week 2 Session (Interviewing Candidates, 09-03-2026).
 - **Logging:** every session ends with a row in `docs/hours-log.csv`, written before I close the laptop.
 - **Board:** work-in-progress limit of <n>; nothing moves to Done without its stopping condition met.
-- **Commits:** requirement identifier first in the subject line; one logical change per commit.
+- **Commits:** milestone-2: scoping decision, three candidates, two rejected.
 - **When I fall behind, I cut in this order:** Able to automatically loop audio samples.
 Being able to use the soundfont file under fair use.
 Using the Soundfont files for certain sounds.
 - **AI use:** governed by `docs/ai-usage.md`; every Amber-zone use is logged the day it happens.